OneDeadKey/kalamine/README.rst

 This has limitations:

-* the keyboard layout won’t show up in the Gnome keyboard manager
+* the keyboard layout won’t show up in the keyboard settings
 * media keys might stop working
 * unlikely to work on Wayland

-Again, `setxkbmap` can be used to get back to the standard us-qwerty layout:
+Again, ``setxkbmap`` can be used to get back to the standard us-qwerty layout:

 .. code-block:: bash